makerspacelt/pcb-mill/timeline.md

 ## Preparing SPindle.
 Tried to connect spindle with figured out schematics, but onfortunatelly no spinning occured.
 Only on shutdown short spin was there.
 So we decided to replace the controller.

+Managed to connect cheap controller and start spindle.
+Nominal voltage seems to be 36 V.
+Spindle startup voltage is 30V, any lower and it will not start.
+Though if you start and drop to 26V, it will still spin.
+To not make it more complicated, 35V was routed from stock PSU.

+## 2022-12-14
+We were routing most of the cables, connected endstops (tested Y axis, seemed to be fine), removed old cables.
+What still left is to make adapter board for connecting extended spindle cables with controller.
+And then tests tests tests.